-This is a very small batch, only 4 half pint jars, so if you want more to have in your pantry, double the recipe.
-This Asian plum sauce also makes a great addition to a homemade gift basket over the holidays.
+The sauce is quite thick, so it works great as a spread, but you can also thin it with apple cider vinegar for a great dipping sauce, so it does double duty.
+This recipe is a very small batch, only 4 half-pint jars, so if you want more to have in your pantry, double the recipe.
+This yummy plum sauce also makes a great addition to a homemade gift basket over the holidays or a hostess gift.

-- 1 1/2 cups firmly packed brown sugar
+- 1 ½ cups firmly packed brown sugar

 - 2 cups apple cider vinegar

-- 1 1/2 tsp salt
+- 1 ½ teaspoon salt

-- 1 onion, diced
+- 1 onion diced

-- 4 cloves garlic, minced or crushed
+- 4 cloves garlic minced or crushed

-- 2 tbsp tamari or soy sauce
+- 2 tablespoon tamari or soy sauce

-- 1 tsp dried red pepper flakes
+- 1 teaspoon dried red pepper flakes